-The city's CDBG-funded housing rehabilitation program assists single-family homeowners with the renovating their house.
-The necessary steps are taken to identify / test for the presence of LBP, ensure the homeowners is aware of its presence and affects by providing them the report and informational material, ensure that contractors are knowledgeable and certified in both the encapsulation of and removal of LBP, specifically note its presence in written specifications, conduct testing for the presence of LBP after the renovations have occurred, and provide the homeowner with the test results.
+The city's CDBG-funded housing rehabilitation program assists single-family homeowners with renovating their houses.
+The necessary steps are taken to identify / test for the presence of LBP, ensure the homeowner is aware of its presence and affects by providing them with the report and informational material, ensure that contractors are knowledgeable and certified in both the encapsulation of and removal of LBP, specifically note its presence in written specifications, conduct testing for the presence of LBP after the renovations have occurred, and provide the homeowner with the test results.